natebarksdale/natebarksdale.github.io/src/content/blog/2009-10-12-present-to-our-food.md

 description: In this reflection on mindfulness and cultural connections to food, the importance of being present while eating is highlighted through wise teachings and personal anecdotes.
 emoji: 🍵
 tags:
+  - 🌱 Sustainability
+  - 🙏 Mindfulness
-  - ☕️ teas
+  - ❤️ Relationships
-  - 🧘 mindfulness
+  - 🌍 Culture
 haiku: |
   Prayers for our meals,
   Mindfully we share the dawn,